This story is read aloud at: https://youtu.be/TBOeb0hPOjM

 “I am also a writer, but not fiction, as you—rather, I write political essays for the Fort Worth Weekly Gazette.
 My life has been there since the flood, and I can truthfully say that I’ve been successful in my writings.”

 “But you know—I never really got over my infatuation with you, my dear.”

 Another poem from freckled Annabelle said:

 The flood took their love, my brother, my voice.

 One writes in a cold, lonely bed.

-“Here, here my dear.
-I had no way of communicating with you, but you were definitely on my mind for quite a while,” he alleged.
-“But, my grandfather’s strict republican ideas were thrust upon my father, brothers and me for better or for worse.
+“Here, here my dear—I had no way of communicating with you—but you were definitely on my mind for quite a while,” he replied.
+“But my grandfather’s strict Republican ideas were thrust upon my father, brothers, and me—for better or for worse.
 Then I just forgot my pre-flood affiliations.
 I’m so sorry, my dear.”